luckylukam/Electron-Download-Manager/README.md

 ## Contributing

 Issues and PRs welcome.
-Please keep new dependencies MIT/BSD/Apache-2.0/GPL-compatible and avoid adding any telemetry or analytics SDKs — that's a hard project rule, not a preference.
+Please keep new dependencies MIT/BSD/Apache-2.0/GPL-compatible and avoid adding any telemetry or analytics SDKs